-•A little about me
+•A little about Stephen Velazquez Jr.

-My name is Steve and I was born in Los Angeles CA. At the tender age of 3 my dad brought us to Vieques, Puerto Rico where he was born and raised.
+I was born in Los Angeles CA. At the tender age of 3 my dad brought us to Vieques, Puerto Rico where he was born and raised.
 Like my dad, I too spent my early childhood years in Vieques.
 I was always a curious child and spent my days outside exploring the island and quickly learned which fruits are best to eat and what animals to avoid.
 I've always had a passion for animals and in my early teen years I volunteered at the vet office and assisted Penny (the only vet on the island at the time) with pet care and surgeries.
 I learned to swim when I was 4 and later went on to become a Certified Swim Instructor.
 If you were to ask, what on the island most impacted me, I would have to say it was the NAVY Sea Cadets Program.

 The NAVY Sea Cadets was an after school and weekend program that is very similar to the boy scouts.
 When I wasn't in the pet OR, I was marching in formation or rappelling down a cliff.
 Through this program I learned many survival skills.
 We studied the local flora and fauna and we received training on how to use these for survival.
 I also developed an early military type discipline and appreciation for rules, order, and above all, safety.
 My high-school years were spent in the US.